 Baby Shower Food

 The hostess kept it simple and had three different quiches from Honey and Rye Bakehouse.
 Let me tell you, it was so delicious!
-With the printable food tent cards, it was easy for guests to see what kind the quiches were.
+With food tent cards, it was easy for guests to see what kind the quiches were.
 I think labeling food is especially important.
 You never know if someone is vegetarian, gluten free, or has an allergy.
 I have seen food tent cards be super simple to calling out all the ingredients.

 I ordered the cake from Target Bakery, available at SuperTarget.
 If you’ve noticed they are my go-to source for party cakes: decently priced and pretty tasty.
 I think they do an excellent job decorating.
 See some other cakes here and here.